cseelye/chroot-tools/README.md

-# linux-image-tools
+# chroot-tools
-Shell functions for working with linux disk images, ISOs and chroots
+Shell functions for working with linux disk images, ISOs and chroots.